Exterior Restoration Painting

 2. Get the wood smooth

-of paint.
-I follow up with 80 grit hand sanding.
+is stripped of paint.
+I follow up with 80 grit hand

 3. Set the nails

-oxide primer, then carefully finger wiped with a high stretch
+iron oxide primer, then carefully finger wiped with

 4. Condition the wood, don't just prime it

-strongly with wood fibers for maximum bond and moisture
+wood fibers for maximum bond and moisture protection.

 5. Problem boards

-cracks need to have clear elastic caulk troweled into their
+larger cracks need to have clear elastic caulk

-otherwise good painters to skimp in that area.
+the tendency for otherwise good painters to skimp in

-silicone acrylic caulk.
-To topcoat these high stretch caulks
+or lifetime silicone acrylic caulk.
+To topcoat these

 crown moulding meets at outside corners.